 If you want to help plants grow you can create a protective mulch layer with slate chippings.

-Gravel driveways and paths are easy to create yourself and you can find out how in our short video here or download our pdf guide.
+Gravel driveways and paths are easy to create yourself and you can find out how in our short video below or you can download our ‘how to lay gravel’ pdf guide.

 Alternatively you can hire a skilled landscape contractor to make sure the installation is done professionally.
-Gravel should ideally be installed on a compacted base with a weed membrane underneath the gravel to keep it clean.
+Gravel should ideally be installed on a compacted base with a weed membrane underneath.
+This landscape fabric will not only help prevent weed growth but keep your stone clean for longer.

 What colour gravel should I choose?